+This study is looking at whether virus outbreaks can be caught early by monitoring wastewater treatment facilities.
+The researchers are also studying how SARS-CoV-2 is transferred from surfaces to skin and the impact of solar and UV radiation on the virus.
 Despite intensive study of SARS and MERS, we still lack a fundamental understanding of coronavirus behavior in the environment.
-Most importantly, we do not know how coronavirus spreads and how long it remains infective when exposed to sunlight.
-The goal of this RAPID research project is to address these questions to better predict transport.
-A secondary goal of this research project is to determine whether virus monitoring in wastewater treatment facilities can be used to catch outbreaks early.
+Most importantly, we do not know how coronavirus spreads and how long it remains infectious when exposed to sunlight.
 The interview is with the lead researcher Krista Wigginton, an engineering professor at the University of Michigan, and Karl Rockne, a program director in NSF's Engineering Directorate.

 Credit: National Science Foundation